Introduction to Transformers: an NLP Perspective: Summary

 \item \textbf{Inference}.
 The inference problem is commonly discussed in sequence generation.
-In NLP, we often need to find the ``best'' hypothesis in a space involving sequences of tens or even hundreds of tokens over a vocabulary.
-Considering this an instance of the search problem in artificial intelligence, many algorithms can be applied, such as breadth-first search, depth-first search and A* search.
+In NLP, we often need to find the ``best'' hypothesis in a space involving sequences of hundreds or even thousands of tokens over a vocabulary.
+As a classic search problem in artificial intelligence, various algorithms are applicable, including breadth-first, depth-first, and A* search.
 In many practical applications of NLP, the efficiency of the search systems is an important consideration.
 As a result, optimized search algorithms are required.
-Most of these algorithms have been explored in machine translation and ASR, and are directly applicable to neural text generation models like Transformer.
-There are also optimizations of conventional decoding methods tailored to Transformers \citep{leviathan-etal:2023fast}.
-Moreover, the above-mentioned efficient approaches, such as the efficient attention models, are also in widespread use, with many successful examples in deploying neural machine translation systems and large language models \citep{heafield-etal:2021findings,dao-etal:2023flashdecoding}.
+Most of these algorithms have been explored in machine translation and ASR, and are directly applicable to neural text generation models like Transformers.
+Beyond traditional search, recent optimizations such as speculative decoding are specifically tailored to the Transformer architecture~\citep{leviathan-etal:2023fast}.
+Moreover, the efficient attention models mentioned previously are now widely deployed to accelerate large language models and neural machine translation systems~\citep{heafield-etal:2021findings,dao-etal:2023flashdecoding}.

 \item \textbf{Applications}.
 Applications of Transformers cover a wide variety of NLP problems.
 During the development of Transformers, they were at first used to build supervised models that perform particular tasks.
-Later, a greater success was achieved by using them as backbone networks for large scale self-supervised learning of foundation models \citep{bommasani-etal:2021foundation}.
-This markedly changed the paradigm in NLP.
-We need only pre-train a model to obtain general knowledge of languages on huge amounts of text.
-Then, we adapt this model to downstream tasks using methods with little effort, such as fine-tuning or prompting.
-Over the past few years, we have also seen an explosion of applications for Transformers in fields other than NLP, such as computer vision, speech processing, and bioinformatics.
-The idea behind these applications is that we can represent any input data as a sequence of tokens and directly employ Transformers to model this sequence.
-This approach extends Transformers to general representation models across different modalities, making it easier to use Transformers for handling multi-modal data.
+Later, a greater success was achieved by using them as backbone networks for large scale self-supervised learning of foundation models~\citep{bommasani-etal:2021foundation}.
+This shift markedly changed the NLP paradigm: a model is first pre-trained on vast amounts of text to acquire general linguistic knowledge, and then adapted to downstream tasks through efficient methods such as fine-tuning or prompting.
+Beyond NLP, we have witnessed an explosion of Transformer applications in fields like computer vision, speech processing, and bioinformatics.
+The core idea is to represent diverse data types as sequences of tokens, extending Transformers into general-purpose representation models capable of handling multi-modal data.